Kegbot/kegbot-server/docs/source/overview.rst

   services this way.
 * **Image Support:** Users can upload profile pictures, and photos can be attached to drinks (something the Kegtab Android App does automatically).
-* **Sound Support:** Assign short mp3s to play during certain events, such as when a user taps his RFID or pours more than 16oz.
-It's fun!
 * **Twitter, Facebook, Foursquare, and more:** Kegbot has hooks for a growing number of external/social sites.
 Users can link their Twitter, Facebook, Foursquare, or Untappd accounts, and configure automatic posting for each